HasiniE2006/HasiniE2006/README.md

 # Hi, I'm Hasini E 👋

 - 👀 I have a keen interest in application development and web development.
-- 🌱 I'm currently delving into the realms of Dart and Flutter.
+- 🌱 I'm currently delving into Data Structures and Algorithms
 - 💻 I'm eager to collaborate on innovative and impactful projects in the application and web development space.
 - 📫 Feel free to reach out to me at: **hasini1530@gmail.com**